nemo.foo

 When people talk about botting, the instinct is “detect better” or “ban harder.”
 But detection has structural limits.

 Jagex can only see what reaches their servers: clicks arriving at plausible speeds.
 They can’t see what’s running on your machine, what plugins are loaded, or whether a human decided to click or a script did.
-From their side, a bot with full game state access looks identical to a player.
+A bot with full game state access looks identical to a player.

 The Automation Landscape

 Network bots talk directly to Jagex’s servers.
 No client, just raw packets.
-In theory, Jagex could change the protocol anytime.
-In practice, breaking RuneLite (which reverse-engineers the same protocol) creates friction.
+Jagex could change the protocol, but breaking RuneLite (which reverse-engineers the same protocol) creates friction.

-Memory bots attach to the running client and read game state from RAM.
-The standard defense is kernel-level anti-cheat like Vanguard or EasyAntiCheat.
-But that’s invasive software, and you can’t mandate it for a third-party client you don’t control.
+Memory bots read game state from RAM.
+The standard defense is kernel-level anti-cheat like Vanguard.
+But you can’t mandate invasive software for a third-party client you don’t control.

 Auto-clickers are simple input macros.
-These are actually detectable.
-Clicking the same pixel every 1.8 seconds for five hours is statistically obvious.
-But the moment automation has access to game state, it can vary timing and position to look human.
+Clicking the same pixel every 1.8 seconds for five hours is statistically obvious, and actually detectable.
+But the moment automation has game state access, it varies timing and position to look human.

 What OSRS Can Learn from WoW

 World of Warcraft has supported add-ons for over twenty years.
-Thousands of developers.
+Massive plugin ecosystem.
 Deeply customizable UI.
-A massive plugin ecosystem.

 Imagine if RuneLite’s entity highlighter could show you where the fishing spot is, but couldn’t tell an external program its exact screen coordinates.
 That’s roughly what WoW enforces.